 Fashion Design aims to educate students to become professional practitioners in the field of fashion and related industries.
 Students are encouraged to have an awareness of fashion in its social and cultural context and to bring that understanding to their work.
-The department places great value on its industry and professional links hat give students an insight into real-world commercial equirements.
+The department places great value on its industry and professional links that give students an insight into real-world commercial requirements.
 Emphasis is placed on developing informed, creative designers, who are prepared for the needs of industry.
+What will I study?

 As a Fashion Design student you will learn about the design process as it applies to the fashion industry.
 Elements covered include visual research, drawing, design process, fashion design, knitwear design, pattern cutting, garment construction, illustration presentation, manufacturing techniques and market research.
 There is a focus on understanding fashion in context and students will undertake field research, trend analysis, customer profiling and branding within a wide range of contexts for the fashion industry.
 There is opportunity to link with industry partners on live collaborative projects.
 Students will also be able to develop links with historical fashion and material culture through the practical application of visual culture research.
+How will I be assessed?

 Assessment throughout the programme, in both your studio practice and in Critical Cultures, will be on a continuous basis, at the end of each completed module and at the end of each semester (half-year).
 Formal assessment results will be issued at the end of each academic year.
 Modes of assessment will include practical and written assignments, oral and visual presentations, portfolios and exhibitions.

-As a consequence of the range of skills acquired, Fashion Design graduates from NCAD can be found in all areas of the fashion industry.
+Opportunities after graduation As a consequence of the range of skills acquired, Fashion Design graduates from NCAD can be found in all areas of the fashion industry.
 The programme provides graduates with the knowledge and skill to design and make collections, either independently or as part of a team in design studios.
 As well as designing in-house for international designer brands, graduates work globally at all levels of the industry, from performance sportswear to major international high-street brands.
-Some have set up their own design/ manufacturing business.
+Some have set up their own design/manufacturing business.
 Others have diversified into specialist areas such as knitwear, illustration, menswear, children's wear, millinery, footwear design, accessory design, design management, journalism, fashion teaching, fashion styling, retail, merchandising, buying, forecasting, and costume design for film, theatre and television.
 Increasingly, graduates progress to further study at postgraduate level to refine their creative abilities and approach.
 The School of Design offers a range of innovative masters programmes, as well as a practice-based PhD programme.
+Graduate Story Alanagh Clegg, Fashion Designer - See page 60